Customer: Samoa Tuna Processors Inc Contract Type: Early Contractor Involvement Location: Pago Pago, American Samoa

 |

-Deepening of the basin at the eastern end was required to enable the fishing fleet access to the wharf.
-The scope of work consisted of the design of all works, reclamation of just over 5,000 m2 of the foreshore, construction of a 125 m long new rock seawall and natural rock revetments, drainage works, pavement construction, and dredging of the seabed around the wharf.
+Our scope consisted of the design of all works, reclamation of just over 5,000 m2 of the foreshore, construction of a 125 m long new rock seawall and natural rock revetments, drainage works, pavement construction, and dredging of the seabed around the wharf to enable the fishing fleet access.

-Every effort was made to minimise inconvenience to others working in the project area and to ensure that this potentially disruptive project was delivered with minimal negative impact for the Client.
+Every effort was made to minimise inconvenience to others working in the project area and to ensure that this potentially disruptive project was delivered with minimal negative impact for our customer.
 This project demonstrated our multidiscipline capability to ensure that projects are delivered on time and to budget.